Phase diagram of early training dynamics in deep neural networks: effect of the learning rate, depth, and width: Phase diagram of early transient regime

-While we plotted the averaged quantities $\langle c_{loss}\rangle$, $\langle c_{sharp} \rangle$, $\langle c_{max} \rangle$, we have observed that their variance also increases significantly with $d/w$; in Appendix \ref{appendix:phase_diagrams} we show standard deviations about the averages for different random initializations.
-Nevertheless, we have found that the following inequality typically holds, for any given initialization and batch sequences:

-except for some outliers due to high fluctuations when the averaged critical curves start merging at large $d/w$.
-Figure \ref{fig:critical_constants} shows evidence of this for ResNets trained on the CIFAR-10 dataset.
-Appendix \ref{appendix:critical_constants} presents extensive additional results across various architectures.
+While we plotted the averaged quantities $\langle c_{loss}\rangle$, $\langle c_{sharp} \rangle$, $\langle c_{max} \rangle$, we have observed that their variance also increases significantly with $d$ and $\nicefrac{1}{w}$; in \Cref{appendix:phase_diagrams} we show standard deviations about the averages for different random initializations.
+Nevertheless, we have found that the inequality $c_{loss} \leq c_{sharp} \leq c_{max}$ typically holds, for any given initialization and batch sequences, except for some outliers due to high fluctuations when the averaged critical curves start merging at large $d$ and $\nicefrac{1}{w}$.
+Fig. \ref{fig:critical_constants} shows evidence of this claim.
+The setup is the same as in Fig. \ref{fig:phase_diagrams_early}. \Cref{appendix:critical_constants} presents extensive additional results across various architectures and datasets.